How to get a Blue Badge

 After you’ve applied

-It typically takes four to eight weeks for a Blue Badge application to be processed and for a decision to be made, at which point you’ll receive a letter confirming and explaining the decision.
+A Blue Badge application should be processed and a decision made within 12 weeks (but some councils will complete the process sooner).
+At this point you’ll receive a letter confirming and explaining the decision.

 At this stage, the council may ask you to provide extra information, take part in a mobility assessment or meet with someone from the council to discuss your application.

 If your application is successful, you’ll need to pay.
 Once payment is made, it usually takes five to 10 working days for your badge to arrive.

 What to do if your application is refused